QuantEcon/lecture-source-py/source/rst/linear_models.rst

 These are situations in which the mean vector and covariance matrix are **sufficient statistics** for the population distribution.

-(Sufficient statistics form a list of objects that characterize a population distribution).
+(Sufficient statistics form a list of objects that characterize a population distribution)

 One such situation is when the vector in question is Gaussian (i.e., normally distributed).